Tubs-Pluginz/docs/docs/VelocityPteroPower/0-9-4/configuration.md

     *   `"VELOCITY_PING"`: Uses Velocity's built-in server pinging mechanism.
         *   **Pros:** Less resource-intensive on the panel API; doesn't consume API rate limit quotas.
         *   **Cons:** Requires the server to be correctly registered in `velocity.toml` and network-accessible from the proxy.
 Might report a server as "online" slightly before it's fully joinable (e.g., before all backend plugins load).
 Some very minimal limbo servers might not respond to pings correctly.
-    *   `"PANEL_API"`: Directly queries the Pterodactyl/Pelican panel API for the server's current state (e.g., "running", "offline").
+    *   `"PANEL_API"`: Directly queries the Pterodactyl/Pelican/MC Server Soft panel API for the server's current state (e.g., "running", "offline").
         *   **Pros:** Generally more accurate regarding the *actual* state of the server process as reported by the panel.
         *   **Cons:** Uses an API request for each check, contributing to rate limit usage.
 Can be slightly slower due to API call latency.
 *   **Default:** `"VELOCITY_PING"`